Customer Experience and Technology

 As more and more companies focus on customer experience, you need to find a way to distinguish yourself from your competitors.
 More importantly, you should always be looking for new ways to create the most surprising, unique customer experience possible.

 Here are 4 Ways Technology Can Help Create A Better Customer Experience

 1. Remember What Your Customer Has Already Told You

 Have you ever received a gift from a thoughtful friend based on something you told them off-hand months ago?
 It’s an incredible feeling because it shows they listened to you and spent time thinking about their gift.
-While you may have forgotten entirely about the conversation, they both remembered and got you something to show you they care.
+While you may have forgotten about the conversation, both remembered and got you something to show you they care.

 Tracking your customer’s preferences with a CRM can make a world of difference in creating remarkable, memorable experiences your customers will want to share with everyone they know.
 Remembering what they like and providing that experience again is a great way to get them talking.

 2. Be Upfront About How You Get Your Information

 There’s a line between thoughtful and creepy, and you don’t want to cross it.
 Make sure that you’re upfront about how you got your customer’s information and how you’re using it.
 Consider a note.
 “Because you enjoyed peanuts the last time you stayed with us, we’ve stocked them in your fridge again.”
 The message clarifies when you got that information.
 More importantly, it shows you care about making sure they have the best experience possible.